Carbon-izer.com - General Bruce Drive

 Texas Roadhouse / 624 N. General Bruce Drive

 As we approach downtown Temple, there are restaurants along this stretch.
 Texas Roadhouse opened in April 2005.
-The widening cut off the front part of the parking lot but otherwise did not affect the business.
+The widening cut off the front part of the parking lot (they built more in the back) but otherwise did not affect the business.

 Best Western Inn & Suites / 602 North General Bruce Drive